Biopsy in Bakersfield, CA

 Many patients experience significant anxiety over biopsy results, though it is important to remember that this procedure is only a preliminary diagnostic test used to gain more information about the person’s health and possible medical conditions that may be affecting them.
 Cancer is not always the answer following a biopsy, but early detection and diagnosis are ideal if that is indeed the case.

 Dr. Robert L. Waguespack understands the importance of early detection and diagnosis and offers a variety of biopsy options based on your concerns.
-To schedule a consultation for a biopsy at our urology office in Bakersfield, CA, call (661) 321-3303 to meet with Dr. Waguespack.
+If you are located in Downtown Bakersfield, Kern County, Oildale, Seven Oaks, or the surrounding area and would like to schedule a consultation for a biopsy at our urology clinic in Bakersfield, CA, call (661) 321-3303 to meet with Dr. Waguespack.

 Individuals may be recommended for a biopsy of many different areas of the body.
 Typically, a biopsy will be ordered by Dr. Robert L. Waguespack after an examination or screening of some kind has identified an area of concern.
 Various diagnostic imaging tests can provide incredibly detailed images of the body, but only a biopsy can definitively tell whether or not any abnormal tissue is present.